 Note that this policy does not cover employee injuries.
 For that, you’ll need workers’ compensation insurance.

-When dealing with patients and visitors, your dietitian business, radiology lab, or other healthcare business may have to handle their property.
+When dealing with patients and visitors, your healthcare business may have to handle their property.
 If an item is lost or damaged, your practice could be held liable.
 General liability insurance can cover:

 While advertising your healthcare business and its services, it’s possible to inadvertently copy a competitor’s slogan or mimic another advertising campaign.
 Accidental advertising injuries are covered by general liability insurance, including:

 While general liability insurance covers many common risks, it does not provide complete protection.
-Employee injuries or damage to business property can occur at any medical practice.
-Other important policies for healthcare professionals include:
+Other incidents such as theft or an employee injury could happen at any medical practice.
+Healthcare professionals should also consider:

-Business owner’s policy: This policy bundles general liability insurance with commercial property insurance, often at a lower rate than if the policies were purchased separately.
+Business owner’s policy: A BOP bundles general liability coverage with commercial property insurance at a lower rate than if the policies were purchased separately.

-Workers’ compensation insurance: Required in almost every state for healthcare businesses with employees, workers’ comp can cover medical fees for work-related injuries and illnesses.
+Workers’ compensation insurance: Most states require this coverage for healthcare businesses with employees.
+Workers’ comp can cover medical costs for work-related injuries and illnesses.

 Cyber liability insurance: This policy helps healthcare professionals survive data breaches and cyberattacks by paying for recovery expenses and other associated costs.

 Are you ready to safeguard your healthcare business with general liability insurance?
 Complete Insureon’s easy online application today.
 Once you find the right policy, you can begin coverage in less than 24 hours.